tildearrow/furnace/doc/1-intro/glossary.md

 **oscillator**: a sine wave or other basic waveform used as sound or to alter sound.

 **PCM**: pulse code modulation. a stream of data that represents sound as a rapid sequence of amplitudes.
-- CD tracks and .wav files are PCM.
-- .flac files are compressed PCM that must be converted to .wav outside Furnace before use.
-- .ogg and .mp3 are compressed differently from PCM. they must also be converted to .wav before use.

 **period**: the length of a repeating waveform. as frequency rises, the period shortens.